Volunteering with Seattle CoderDojo

 If you would like to take on one of these, contact us.

-When you have a room with 30 kids on 20 different models of computer, running 4 operating systems, standardizing the interfaces they’ll be working with is both challenging and necessary.
+When you have a room with 30 kids on 20 different models of computer, running different versions of 4 different operating systems (Windows, Linux, MacOS, ChromeOS), standardizing the interfaces they’ll be working with is both challenging and necessary.
 We most often try to work with web-based interfaces, using the browser as the great equalizer.